Day 2: Bishop Strickland leads novena for the election of a holy pope - LifeSite

 Meditation: Reflect on the need for a pope who will boldly defend the perennial teachings of the Church.

-Prayer: Lord Jesus Christ, Divine Head of the Church, grant us a true pope so that sacred tradition can be preserved and the flock kept free from error.
-May reverence to the liturgy and devotion to the Holy Eucharist be restored under such sacred rule.
+Prayer: Lord Jesus Christ, Head of the Church, grant us a pope who will preserve sacred tradition and guard the flock from error.
+May he restore reverence to the liturgy and devotion to the Holy Eucharist.

 Join Bishop Strickland’s novena for a holy pope: